Refugee-Learning-Accelerator/rla-course-central/challenge2/initialprototype.md

 ### What solution are you testing? (and why did you choose it?)

 We would like to bring emotional support for refugees to motivate them to believe in themselves and have the courage to pursue their dreams.
-To do so we create a Facebook page which we name "شعاع أمل لسوريا - Ray of Hope for Syria".
+To do so we have created a Facebook page which we name "شعاع أمل لسوريا - Ray of Hope for Syria".
 We chose this solution because on the one hand, many opportunities are opening for Syrian refugees in Lebanon; but on the other hand many refugees don’t find the courage to even apply or try to seize these opportunities because they think they don’t stand a chance or have what it takes which is not true.

 ### Submit your prototype (use photos, video, diagrams etc.)